Game of Thrones actor Kit Harington never wanted Jon Snow to be king: “His place is in the north” - TheNewsTrace

-Kit Harington, who performed Jon Snow in Game of Thrones, has revealed that the present’s controversial ending was proper for his character, as he would “never have been joyful” on the Iron Throne.
+Kit Harington, who performed Jon Snow in Game of Thrones, has revealed that the present’s controversial ending was proper for his character, as he would “never have been comfortable” on the Iron Throne.

-Nonetheless, in a video posted on @purple_dwagon’s Twitter web page, Harington mentioned that Jon’s place was all the time north of the wall.
+Nonetheless, in a video posted on @purple_dwagon’s Twitter web page, Harington mentioned that Jon’s place was at all times north of the wall.

-“When individuals say to me, ‘Oh I want you had been on the Throne’, or ‘I want you had been with Dany on the Throne,’ I disagree as a result of Jon’s place was all the time in the north.
-He would never have been joyful in the south,” he started.
+“When individuals say to me, ‘Oh I want you had been on the Throne’, or ‘I want you had been with Dany on the Throne,’ I disagree as a result of Jon’s place was at all times in the north.
+He would never have been comfortable in the south,” he started.

 He then in contrast Jon to his adoptive father Ned Stark, who was executed in the present’s first season.
 “He’s like Ned Stark.
 If Ned goes south, he’s in hazard.
 It’s like when Tormund says to [Jon], you’re the north.
 He belongs north of the wall.”